myltiplex1/FruitSort/README.md

 *   12V 2A Power Adapter
 *   LM2596 DC-DC Buck Converter

-A detailed schematic of the hardware connections can be found in schematic.pdf.
+A detailed schematic of the hardware connections can be found in schematic_diagram.pdf.

 ### Power Setup (how I powered the servos)